 - Lightweight construction

-Our Pick For: The Best Cheap Enduro Boots
+Our Pick For: The Best Enduro Boots under $400

-If you can, I’d definitely be stretching to around $200.
-There are plenty of enduro boots around the $100 mark, but they tend to be big, bulky, and not great for riding mud or ruts on the trail.
+If you can, I’d definitely be stretching to around $200+.
+There are plenty of boots around the $100 mark, but they tend to be big, bulky, and not great for riding mud or ruts on the trail.

-And if you can grab that $200, I’d be heading for the Fox Racing Comp 5.
+And if you can grab that $200+, I’d be heading for the Fox Racing Comp motocross and enduro boots.
 They’re similar in build quality to the Alpinestars Tech 10 (although, around half the price), but you get the support to match.

 But more importantly, the curved edges of the sole (rather than a large steel toe cap) means that when you’re riding trails, you’re not going to be catching ruts and roots (a sure-fire way to bust up your ankle).